 Let me start by saying that in the UK, the average price for a wedding photographer is £1560.
 So with that in mind, the question you probably should be asking yourself is actually – why are some of them so cheap??

-The answer to this is quite simple... most of the 'cheap' photographers are terrible.
+The answer to this is quite simple... most of the 'cheap' photographers are really quite crappy!

 To get an idea of how different a professional photographer can be compared to a cheap amateur – take a look at the most expensive photographer you can find and then compare them to the cheapest one you can find.
 You will see that the difference is absolutely HUGE.